Security and confidentiality

 Access and membership

-Cloudflare Access verifies identity, then Ops Room resolves that email to a workspace membership before routing any app, API, or chat request.
+Every request is identity-verified, then resolved to a workspace membership before any app, API, or chat request is routed.

 Tenant-scoped state